jaredboynton/postman-saml-auth-router/docs/ALTERNATIVE_IMPLEMENTATIONS.md

 - **All Alternatives**: Stateless policies would intercept OAuth `/continue` requests
 - **Result**: **100% authentication failure** - alternatives break the OAuth chain

+**Security Research**: OAuth flows require proper state parameter handling for CSRF protection.
+According to [OWASP security research](https://auth0.com/docs/secure/attack-protection/state-parameters), "if the authorization request does not send a state parameter, this is extremely interesting from an attacker's perspective" as it enables session hijacking.
+The daemon's state machine implements these protections while alternatives cannot.

 ### 2. Desktop Flow Detection & Replay Attack Prevention
 ```python
 # Two-step Desktop authentication with replay protection